The strange blue box had been a fixture

 know that."

 Then he looked at four people sitting together.
+“My oldest friends,

-"My oldest friends, who knew me before I was even known by the name
+who knew me before I was even known by the name all the others here know

-all the others here know me as.
-Cassie, the loveliest of the flower children,
+me as.
+Cassie, the loveliest of the flower children, Terry who still loves

-Terry who still loves her, Precious Bo, and Sammie… I am glad you
+her, Precious Bo, and Sammie… I am glad you could all be here.
+It's

-could all be here.
-It's a long time.
+a long time.
 Too long.
-And you, too, I ought to
+And you, too, I ought to have visited when I had

-"Brigadier….
+“Brigadier Alasdair Gordon Lethbridge Stewart!
 Sir, I am honoured

-you could come tonight with your lady wife, and you two, Benton, Yates,
+you could come tonight with your lady wife, and you two, Benton, Yates:

 England would be lost without men like you in her army.
 And Liz, who would